iridium-browser/iridium-browser-ubuntu/docs/fuchsia_build_instructions.md

 *   At least 100GB of free disk space.
 *   You must have Git and Python installed already.

 Most development is done on Ubuntu.
+Mac build is supported on a best-effort basis.

 ## Install `depot_tools`